radicula/radicula.github.io/_posts/weblog/2022-04-20-queer-media-roundup.md

 I liked the romance in _Boyfriend Material_.
 I liked that Hall skipped "our relationship is based on a lie" and went directly into "mutually beneficial fake dating" -- personally, not a fan of the kind of miscommunication tropes that the former usually leads to.
 I also liked that the characters (both of them!) had to grow and learn to deal with their own shit in order to make the relationship work; going in, you expect it to be more "one messy boy and one perfect boy" but they're both messy in their own ways.
 I thought it felt very earnest and pretty real; the actual relationship itself didn't feel super contrived even if the motivation for the fake dating was.

 That said, the way that Hall pokes fun at rich (white) people while _all of the main characters_ **are** rich (white) people is ... really something.
 The novel is full of this snarky commentary about the "aristocracy" and wealth but also, even the main character himself is rich -- just rich in a "my parents are rock stars" kind of way rather than a "my parents are literally nobility" kind of way.
 It's a little eerie.
-But, you know -- E. M. Forster got to do social criticism but not silly, happy, gay romance, so now I guess Alexis Hall can do silly, happy, gay romance with social criticism to balance the scales.
+But, you know -- E. M. Forster got to do social criticism but not silly, happy, gay romance, so now I guess Alexis Hall can do silly, happy, gay romance without social criticism to balance the scales.
 Read if you like silly, happy, gay YA romance with a side of angst, and can restrain yourself from screaming "get a fucking therapist!!!" every three pages.

 ### _Red, White, and Royal Blue_ (Casey McQuiston)